 If you need to break camp and have larger pieces of firewood remaining, heed the following advice.

-Use water to pour over anything still burning or smoking.
-Completely extinguish all flames and keep applying water until it stops sizzling on contact with the wood.
-Use a stick to turn over the logs and reach the hidden nooks and crannies to guarantee you’ve hit it all.
+Pour water over anything still burning or smoking in the campfire to fully extinguish it.
+Continue applying water until it stops sizzling on contact with the wood.
+Use a stick to turn over the logs and reach all hidden nooks and crannies to ensure complete extinguishment.

 Don’t leave until it’s out, simple as that.
 If you can’t practice this basic fire safety, you’ve got no business learning how to build a campfire.